 To update your information, go to OPT Employment Update Form

 Step 2: Request a STEM OPT I-20 from OIPS

 To request a STEM OPT I-20 from OIPS, you need complete the STEM OPT I-20 Request form and attach the I-983 Training Plan.
 You and your employer need to complete and sign pp. 1-5.
 I-983 Training Plan Instructions for Employer and Student can be found on the Study In The States website: https://studyinthestates.dhs.gov/assets/stem-opt-hub/story.html.
 I-983 needs to be typed with original signatures.

-- Two color passport-style photographs with name and date of birth printed on back.
-Click here to view photo requirements.
+- Two color passport-style photographs with name, SEVIS ID, and date of birth printed on back

-- One photocopy of identity and expiration page(s) in your passport (your passport must be valid)
+- Copy of passport (your passport must be valid)

 - Copy of F-1 Visa or F-1 Change of Status Approval Notice

 - Optional: A letter of support from your employer detailing how your work is related to your degree.